 The Great Yellow bumblebee is an iconic species, easily identified by its golden yellow colouration with a distinct band of black hairs between the wings.
 It was once widespread throughout the UK, but has declined dramatically over the last century.
 It is now restricted to the coastal Highlands and Islands of Scotland.
 Remaining populations can be found in the Outer Hebrides, the north coasts of Caithness and Sutherland on the mainland and on Coll, Tiree and the Orkneys.
 They tend to be associated closely with the flower-rich Machair habitat.

-The Great Yellow is a late-emerging bumblebee, queens are usually seen from mid-June.
-They nest in old mouse nests, rabbit burrows and other holes under grass tussocks.
-Small colonies of 20-50 workers are seen from mid July.
+The Great Yellow is a late-emerging bumblebee and queens are usually seen from mid-June.
+They nest in old mouse nests, vole runs, rabbit burrows and other holes under grass tussocks.
+Small colonies of 20-50 workers are seen from mid-July.
 Males and daughter queens emerge in August and, after mating, queens hibernate in deep plant litter or grass tussocks.

-- Support farming practices that create suitable habitat for the Great yellow bumblebee to forage, nest and hibernate.
+- Support farming practices that create suitable habitat for the Great Yellow bumblebee to forage, nest and hibernate.

 - Ensure the Pollinator Strategy for Scotland (a priority of the Scottish Biodiversity Strategy) is fully implemented.